 Cutting through the jungle of technical standards so that cloud users enjoy interoperability, data portability and reversibility was one of the aims of the strategy.

-The Commission worked with the support of European Union Agency for Network and Information Security (ENISA) and other relevant bodies to assist the development of EU-wide voluntary certification schemes and establish a list of such schemes by 2014.
+The Commission worked with the support of the European Union Agency for Network and Information Security (ENISA) and other relevant bodies to assist the development of EU-wide voluntary certification schemes and establish a list of such schemes by 2014.

 Establishing a European Cloud Partnership